-Lady Gaga Thrills Anthrax, Garth Brooks, Metallica and Gigi Hadid
+Lady Gaga Thrills Anthrax, Garth Brooks, Metallic, And Gigi Hadid

 Lady Gaga is very much in demand for her musical talents and her skills as a performer.
 Gaga’s larger than life appearance on the Grammys made rockers hungry for more of the lady’s heavy metal music.

 Metallica was thrilled to perform with Lady Gaga at the Grammys.
 Metallica’s plus one at the Grammys apparently sparked the envy of Anthrax who also wish they could perform with Gaga.
-Metallica, much like Anthrax hopes to work with her again as soon as possible as Lars Unrich told the Rolling Stone.
+Metallica, much like Anthrax, hopes to work with her again as soon as possible as Lars Unrich told the Rolling Stone.

 “We [Metallica] already started fast-forwarding to the next chapter when we can do more of this.”